How Trump's 'compliment' to Brigitte Macron hurts America (Opinion) - CNN.com

 A recent study found that, while the appearances of male students don't seem to affect their grades, female students who are perceived as unattractive get lower grades than female students who are judged as attractive.

-Other research shows that overweight women make less money and are less likely to get top jobs.
+Other research shows that overweight women make less money and areless likely to get top jobs.

 Trump was quoted saying;